samplejs/samplejs.github.io/samples/_posts/2000-01-05-advanced-functions.md

 ##memoization

-Memoization can be a helpful pattern, when a function invokation is expensive and it gets called multiple times with the same arguments.
+Memoization can be a helpful pattern, when a function invocation is expensive and it gets called multiple times with the same arguments.
 Implementation for memoization can get complicated, especially when introducing a caching duration or passing around complex objects.

 The code below shows a simple memoize function: